alanng10/Grand/Docue/a.md

 Govern total done is not value worth gain share.

-Most Govern total done is most gain share xcross.
+Most Govern total done is most gain share xross.

 Count any start from zero.